 I see you’ve taken an interest into paddleboarding, but let’s be honest here – it’s EXPENSIVE!
 Even the cheapest ones can burn a hole in your pocket.

-I’ve been scouting for the best cheap paddle board for a while now, and I wanted to help you out a bit.
+I’ve been scouting for the best cheap paddle boards for a while now, and I wanted to help you out a bit.

 Of course, with other information as well.
 You’re going to be in for a treat!